What Motions Should Your Attorney Be Filing? A Defendant's Guide

 This varies by jurisdiction, but generally:

 Key point: Some of these motions have strict deadlines.
-If your attorney misses the window, the motion can be waived — meaning you lose the right to raise that issue forever.
+If your attorney misses the window, the motion can be waived, meaning you lose the right to raise that issue forever.
 That's why waiting is dangerous.
+Read more about what happens when your attorney misses a deadline.

 What to Do Right Now

-3. Get it in writing: Follow up the conversation with an email summarizing what was discussed
+- Get it in writing: Follow up the conversation with an email summarizing what was discussed, documenting communication is critical

-If you're not getting clear answers — or if you want someone to review your case and identify which motions should have been filed — that's exactly what we do.
+If you're not getting clear answers, it may be a sign your attorney isn't actually working your case.
+If you want someone to review your case and identify which motions should have been filed, that's exactly what we do.

 This is legal information, not legal advice.
 We are not attorneys and do not provide legal representation.
 We provide research, analysis, and questions to help you work more effectively with your attorney.